Generating sets and representability for symplectic capacities: Main results and applications

-by setting $c^{V,\om}_j(E):=\NN^n_j(a)$, where $a\in[0,\infty)^n$ is such that $E$ is affinely symplectomorphic to $E(a)$.
+by setting $c^V_j(E):=\NN^n_j(a)$, where $a\in[0,\infty)^n$ is such that $E$ is affinely symplectomorphic to $E(a)$.
 This number is well-defined, i.e., such an $a$ exists (see \cite[Lemma 2.43]{MS}) and $\NN^n_j(a)$ does not depend on its choice.
 The latter is true, since if $E(a)$ and $E(a')$ are affinely symplectomorphic, then $a$ and $a'$ are permutations of each other.
 (See \cite[Lemma 2.43]{MS}.)
-The following result is due to M.~Hutchings. \begin{thm} If $\dim V=4$ then for every $j\in\N_0$ the map $c^{V,\om}_j$ is a generalized capacity. \end{thm} \begin{proof} Homogeneity follows from the definition of $\NN^n_j$.
-Monotonicity was proved by M.~Hutchings in \cite[Proposition 1.2, Theorem 1.1]{Hu}. \end{proof} \begin{Rmk}\textnormal{$c^{V,\om}_j$ is the restriction of the $j$-th ECH-capacity to $\ELL{V,\om}$, see \cite[Proposition 1.2]{Hu}.} \end{Rmk} D.~McDuff proved that the set of all $c^{V,\om}_j$ (with $j\in\N_0$) monotonely generates all generalized capacities.
-To explain this, let $S,S'$ be sets.
+The following result is due to M.~Hutchings. \begin{thm}[ECH-capacities] If $\dim V=4$ then for every $j\in\N_0$ the function $c^V_j$ is a generalized capacity on $\Ell{V}$. \end{thm} \begin{proof} Conformality follows from the definition of $\NN^n_j$.
+Monotonicity was proved by M.~Hutchings in \cite[Proposition 1.2, Theorem 1.1]{Hu}. \end{proof} \begin{Rmks}\textnormal{\begin{itemize}\item The function $c^V_j$ is the restriction of the $j$-th ECH-capacity to $\Ell{V}$, see \cite[Proposition 1.2]{Hu}. \item The category $\ELL{V}$ that we considered on p.~\pageref{ELL V} is a subcategory of $\Ell{V}$. \end{itemize}} \end{Rmks} McDuff proved that the set of all $c^V_j$ (with $j\in\N_0$) monotonely generates all generalized capacities.
+To explain this, we equip the interval $(0,\infty)$ with multiplication and let it act on the extended interval $[0,\infty]$ via multiplication.
+Let $S,S'$ be sets.
 We fix $(0,\infty)$-actions on $S$ and $S'$ and call a map $f:S\to S'$ \emph{(positively 1-)homogeneous} iff it is $(0,\infty)$-equivariant.
-We equip the interval $(0,\infty)$ with multiplication and let it act on the extended interval $[0,\infty]$ via multiplication.

 Recall that a preorder on a set $S$ is a reflexive and transitive relation on $S$.
 We call a map $f$ between two preordered sets \emph{monotone (or increasing)} if it preserves the preorders, i.e., if $s\leq s'$ implies that $f(s)\leq f(s')$.
 Let $(S,\leq)$ be a preordered set.
 We fix an order-preserving $(0,\infty)$-action on $S$.
 We define the set of \emph{(generalized) capacities on $S$} to be